vinceimbat/vinceimbat/content/workview.md

 sr-ease: 230
 ---

-According to [[Designing Your Life - Burnett and Evans]], workview is your philosophy of work.
+According to [[literature/designing your life - burnett and evans]], workview is your philosophy of work.
 It states what work means to you in general.
 It defines what good work deserves to be.
 However, it is not a job description.

 A workview answers the following questions.